Home > Broadband > Broadband Guides > Broadband Outage

 What to do when there’s an internet outage in your area

-When the outage extends beyond just your home, here are some practical tips to manage the situation:
+If you suspect there might be a major internet outage in your wider area, here are some practical tips to manage the situation:

 Confirm the outage

-Before assuming it’s a wider area issue, confirm that others are experiencing the same problem.
+Before assuming it’s a wider issue, confirm that others are also experiencing internet problems in your area.
 You can do this using Down Detector, checking your internet service provider’s website or social media, or simply by asking around.

 Contact your provider